CCI-MOC/documentation/docs/source/Foreman-Install.md

+# Foreman Install

-## Install base centos 7 OS
+### Install base centos 7 OS
-**NOTE: Set a dns name for foreman (foreman.moc.edu for example).
-This will be used in future and can't be changed.**
+*NOTE: Set a dns name for foreman (foreman.moc.edu for example).
+This will be used in future and can't be changed.*

-## Install foreman on the foreman vm
+### Install foreman on the foreman vm
 ```
 http://theforeman.org/manuals/1.10/index.html#2.Quickstart
 rpm -ivh http://yum.puppetlabs.com/puppetlabs-release-el-7.noarch.rpm